ctford/cooking-with-clojure/README.md

 When I speak to developers about functional programming, they're often interested, but are sometimes concerned that functional programming might make it hard to model the "real world".
-The theory goes that the everyday world is full of objects that change state over time, so the most natural way to describe it is using object-oriented design.
+The theory goes that the everyday world is full of objects that evolve over time, so the most natural way to describe it is using object-oriented design.

 Leaving aside the question of whether or not programmers should be overly concerned about this thing referred to as the "real world", functional programming provides a rich set of